xunilrj/sandbox/sources/cpp/lru/readme.md

 ```
 https://en.cppreference.com/w/cpp/container/list/push_back

-And luckly, std::list also have "remove from the middle" and with constant complexity.
+And luckily, std::list also have "remove from the middle" and with constant complexity.

 ```
 Complexity: Constant.